IuliiaKonovalova/e-commerce/FEATURES.md

 - 2 buttons: "Cancel" and "Add Stock";

   - If the admin clicks on the "Cancel" button, the admin will be redirected to the unit page;
-  - If the admin clicks on the "Add Stock" button, the stock will be saved and the form will be cleared in order to let the admin to add another stock;
+  - If the admin clicks on the "Add Stock" button, the stock will be saved, and the form will be cleared to let the admin add another stock;

 The checking date and units purchased fields are necessary for the admin to control any possible inconsistency in the store.